Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 ![image](https://user-images.githubusercontent.com/26418143/184343479-0bbafd85-3e81-4411-8c0b-dff9620de663.png)

-If your crash isn't listed here - you can raise a issue on this github attaching your crash log.
+If your crash isn't listed here - you can raise a issue on this git-hub attaching your crash log.

 ## Any Crash related to atidxx64.dll Or nvwgf2umx.dll

 This crash is associated with your Graphics card drivers.
 Make sure they are up to date.
 If that doesn't work, try updating your windows drivers.
-Some have also said this can occur if you P.C doesn't fill out all the requirements needed to run Skyrim(P.C too weaksauce).
+Some have also said this can occur if you P.C doesn't fill out all the requirements needed to run Skyrim(P.C too weak-sauce).
 Only assume this after trying out all stated options.

 ## Crash to Desktop on save when using the BitDefender Antivirus.

-Crashlogs usually start with Unhandled native exception occurred at 0x7FF8C00004FA (other numbers may occur) !
+Crash-logs usually start with Unhandled native exception occurred at 0x7FF8C00004FA (other numbers may occur) !
 But no "Skyrim.exe Crash code"

 The clue for this crash is the below.